aidanjalili/Edison/README.md

 A) the market is open today
 and B) that you run it sometime in the morning before ~3pm.

+Also after you pull you need to create your own two directories "CurrentlyBought" and "RawData" (the latter only if it's your first run) inside of VSEB.

 Finally, it might be a good idea to do a "hard" refresh of this program every three months or so or as the user desires to update its ticker list.